Do I Need to Gain Match My Amps - How to Do It When Subs Are in the Same Box

 This includes setups like:

 Even though each amp may be wired to its own subwoofer, the subs are still working together inside the same box.
-If one amplifier is louder or clipping earlier, the whole sub stage can suffer.
+If one amplifier is louder, dirty, or clipping earlier, the whole sub stage can suffer.

 Mismatched amps in the same box can lead to: